mjlacey/lithiuminventory/content/more/principles.md

 * Current, relevant, written foremost by practitioners, for practitioners

+* Laid out in a clean and modern template, enabling effortless readability regardless of platform

 * Educational material of the highest quality, aiming to provide value to new entrants to the field and experienced researchers alike

 * Valuing teaching of concepts, critical thinking and transferable knowledge over lists of facts and figures

 * Free and accessible to all regardless of affiliation or geographical location

+* Self-correcting through continuous review/reader comments

 * Striving for neutrality in matters of politics and competition